 Coronary Health Screening

-CT is the only screening test available that can accurately detect the presence of heart disease.
+Calcium Scoring is the only screening test available that can help detect the presence of heart disease.

 What is coronary calcium scoring?